 Private cloud data management solutions are being dumped at a record pace to adopt public cloud solutions with open architectures.
 The open architectures then allow for restricted and highly secure, but ready access to the new technology being built in the industry.
 The use of public cloud is now fully acceptable to oil and gas companies and data in record amounts are flowing into the public cloud and out of private clouds all over the world.
 It is safe to say that any oil company that wants to be able to use big data and analytics tools is going to need to stop putting data into private cloud, and pivot to keep pace with the technology being developed for the public cloud.

 One great example of how a large well data collection has been liberated and data analytics and machine learning applied to gain new knowledge has been performed by dataVediK.
-Houston based dataVediK (a name based on the Sanskrit word “Veda” which means knowledge and wisdom), is a Tape Ark partner, and an early stage start-up specialising in Big Data & Analytics, Machine Learning, Automation and end-to-end Data Ecosystems for Oil & Gas industry. dataVediK aims to decode the knowledge hidden in data by applying analytics and machine learning technologies on oil and gas datasets.
+Houston based dataVediK (a name based on the Sanskrit word “Veda” which means knowledge and wisdom), is an early stage start-up specialising in Big Data & Analytics, Machine Learning, Automation and end-to-end Data Ecosystems for Oil & Gas industry. dataVediK aims to decode the knowledge hidden in data by applying analytics and machine learning technologies on oil and gas datasets.

 dataVediK’s mission is to solve Oil & Gas business problems by blending machine learning techniques with E&P domain expertise and delivering solutions embedded in Geoscience, Production and Drilling workflows. dataVediK also combines the Big data processing techniques with principles of data management & data quality management (DQM) to deliver end-to-end solutions using innovative user-centric visualization with flexible deployment architectures including public-cloud, on-premises and hybrid environments.